MirrorNetworking/Mirror/migration.md

     ```
     using UnityWebRequest = UnityEngine.Networking.UnityWebRequest ;
     ```
-    `UnityWebRequest` is not part of UNet or Mirror,  but it is in the same namespace as UNet,  so the namespace change might cause your script not to find UnityWebRequest.
+    `UnityWebRequest` is not part of UNet or Mirror,  but it is in the same namespace as UNet.
+Changing the namespace to Mirror caused your script not to find UnityWebRequest.